JosephS2000/comp110-worksheet-5/README.md

 ## (i)

-The faster the algorithm, the harder it is to make.
+The faster the algorithm, the more likley it is that it would take more time and effort to perfect.
 So, if the programmer doesnt have much time, or the ability, they can use a slower algorithm.

 ## References: